 I’ll never know if that promise was true or not, because what I pulled out of my oven was a burnt pile of flakes that loosely resembled the shredded leaves that I put into the oven.
 Before you curse the internet for its lies, know that this disaster was entirely my fault.
 The recipe gave instructions for roasting entire heads of radicchio.
 I had shredded leaves.
 In my complete lack of common sense I was like, “Um, derp, yeah I guess I won’t reduce the cook time or temperature at all, it’ll totally be fine, probably, whatever.”
 God, I’m so stupid sometimes (read: most of the time).

 Anyway, that shit came out of the oven burnt to a crisp.
 There was nothing left.
 The smoke alarm in our apartment even tried to warn me that the situation was beyond salvageable by going off.
 So, I did the only rational thing: I ate that pile of charred mess.

 Okay, okay, before you judge me hear me out.
 I hate wasting food!
-Yo, motherfuckers are starving in Yemen and here my stupid ass is scorching up perfectly good nutrients.
+Yo, motherfuckers are starving in the world and here my stupid ass is scorching up perfectly good nutrients.
 The least I could do was choke some down.
 Plus, I had actually been excited to see if the recipe would turn out delicious or not.
 Um, what’s that you say?
 The fact that I burnt the hell out of it meant that there was no possible way it could be delicious?
 Get out of here with your common sense!